LeetLLM

 Per-userMost consistentRequires more users, slower

-For chat products, randomizing per user or per conversation is usually the right default.
+For chat-like assistants, randomizing per user or per conversation is usually the right default.
 Pin that assignment for the full thread so follow-up turns, tool calls, and regenerations all hit the same variant.
 This keeps context and tone consistent, and it reduces within-session contamination where one bad turn changes how the user behaves on later turns.

-SUTVA (Stable Unit Treatment Value Assumption) can still fail in collaborative features or shared documents, because users can influence each other.
-In those cases, you often need cluster-based randomization rather than simple per-user hashing.
+The no-interference part of SUTVA (Stable Unit Treatment Value Assumption) can fail in collaborative features or shared documents because one user's assignment can affect another user's outcome.
+SUTVA also requires a well-defined treatment: don't hide materially different variants behind the same experiment label.
+When users influence each other, you often need cluster-based randomization rather than simple per-user hashing.

 Session pinning

 This deterministic router assigns at the conversation level.
-Each turn of one return inquiry gets the same prompt variant, and the logged assignment can travel with every trace:
+Each turn of one docs-assistant thread gets the same prompt variant, and the logged assignment can travel with every trace:

 sticky-conversation-routing.py